-After he has been installed, and he has acquainted himself with every department, the workers, and the saints themselves, his next great task is to win the confidence, respect and love of his flock.
-Many times the pastor is called upon to reprove and rebuke, and this most certainly is part of his ministry as a father to the flock (II Timothy 4:2).
+After he has been installed, and he has acquainted himself with every department, the workers, and the saints themselves, his next great task is to win the confidence, respect, and love of his flock.
+Many times the pastor is called upon to reprove and rebuke, and this most certainly is part of his ministry as a father to the flock.
+(See II Timothy 4:2.)

 However, let the new pastor beware just what liberties he takes before he has won the confidence and respect of his people.
 "They know not the voice of strangers" (John 10:5).
 The fact that he is a good preacher does not make his voice the voice of their shepherd.
 The sheep must learn to know his voice.
-He must be firm but with that firmness great care and tenderness until they know his voice.
+He must be firm, but that firmness must be tempered with care and tenderness until they know his voice.
 Otherwise, he may create dissension and opposition that he may never be able to completely overcome.